l-j-kim/cse15l-lab-reports/lab-report-3-week-6.md

 ![image](lab-report-3/private-key-server.png)

-After these processes were completed, it became possible to use the command `git push origin main` while logged into the ieng6 server, sa can be seen below.
+After these processes were completed, it became possible to use the command `git push origin main` while logged into the ieng6 server, as can be seen below.

 ![image](lab-report-3/push-from-server.png)